 Airmega 300 is the most affordable in the airmega lineup.
 It comes with a wide array of features that are great for indoor air cleaning.
 The modern design, dual air inlet, high-quality filters, long filter life, a great airflow rate makes it one of the great air purifier of 2019.

-A huge price drop recently makes it premium in mid-range overnight.
 We suggest you choose airmega 300 if it does fulfill your requirements.
 You can select the 400 models as it has a graphite-silver gradient color options which look great, an extra 26 CFM of airflow rate and an impressively low noise level at the maximum speed.
 We don’t suggest to choose the S models (300S or 400S) as their native app has some issues, and it has a very poor rating on both android and iOS app stores.

 Frequently Asked Questions: